DaoCloud/DaoCloud-docs/docs/en/kpanda/03ProductBrief/WhatisKPanda.md

-# What is Container Manager (Kpanda)？
+# What is Container Management (Kpanda)？

-Container Manager (Kpanda) is a container management platform for cloud-native applications built on Kubernetes.
+Container Management (Kpanda) is a container management platform for cloud-native applications built on Kubernetes.
 Based on the native multi-cluster architecture, it decouples the underlying infrastructure platform, unifies multi-cloud and multi-cluster management, simplifies the migration of enterprise applications to cloud, and reduces operation and human cost.
 It facilitates the creation of Kubernetes clusters and helps enterprises quickly build enterprise-class container cloud platforms.
 The main features of Kpanda are as follows:

 **Cluster management**